 Links to media files

 When you click on a link to download a media file and the QuickTime plugin can handle that type of file, it will open automatically in Firefox with the QuickTime plugin.
 You can change this behavior by selecting a different download action in your Firefox Application settings.
-For more information, see Change what Firefox does when you click on or download a file.
+For more information, see Manage file types and download actions in Firefox.